IRAN – Yazd

 The Historical City of Maybod.
 A tentative WHS (09/08/2007).

 Meybod is a major desert city in Yazd Province, the second largest city in Yazd.
-It is an ancient city that goes back to pre-Islamic era when it was a major city on the Silk roa and, hence, is the home to many ancient points of interest.
+It is an ancient city that goes back to the pre-Islamic era when it was a major city on the Silk road and, hence, is the home to many ancient points of interest.
 The Historical City of Maybod is part of the Tentative List It was the capital of Iran during the Mozaffarid period.
 The Mozaffari kingdom originated from Meybod where the first king was born.
-One of the oldest castles in Iran is Narin ghaleh, which dates back from the Sasanid.
-Chaparkhaneh and Karvansaraye Abbasi are some other examples of the historical buildings from Safavid era.
+One of the oldest castles in Iran is Narin Ghaleh, which dates back to the Sasanid.
+Chaparkhaneh and Karvansaraye Abbasi are other examples of historical buildings from the Safavid era.

 Many important major poets, Sufis, clergymen and politicians came from Meybod.
 Meybodi, the author of “Kashf-ol-Asrar”, Grand Ayatollah Haeri, Hossein Makki and many others lived in Maybod.

-The ancient city has three parts: the fortress, Shareston and the suburb of Rabaz.
+The ancient city has three parts: the fortress, Shareston and the suburb of Rabat.

 Narenj (Narin) CastleThis building is one of the most important relics of the province dating originally from 3500-4000 BC in the Sasanid, the period before the advent of Islam in Iran and reconstructed by the Mongols.
 This ancient castle sits on the top of Galeen hill and overlooks the city.
 The basement was constructed of a special cement (egg yolk, camel hair, clay and lime) and has lasted now 6000 years.
 The upper 4 floors are mud brick with weaker mortar and have been reconstructed several times in the Islamic era.
 There are several disintegrating walls, one reconstructed tower and you can climb to the top terrace.
 A section of the building was destroyed in the course of road construction during the reign of Pahlavi II.